jeremycastelli/Wordpress-new-project-config/readme.md

 - and sFTP plugin if you want

 ##Installation
-JPC is a shell script with a .command extension to make it double clickable.
+WNPC is a shell script with a .command extension to make it double clickable.
 Copy the newproject.command file in your all projects folder Double click
 That's all